Iamabhiverma/Tech-Integration/README.md

 21 for Creating an AWS S3 Instance
 22 for Uploading an Object to an AWS S3 Instance
-23 for Downloading an Object from an AWS S3 Instance 24 for Creating an Instance with Server and Docker Installed
+23 for Downloading an Object from an AWS S3 Instance 24 for Creating an Instance with Server and Docker Ins0 for Chrome

 4. Enter the numeric command corresponding to your desired action and press Enter.